Drinks and Refreshments on your Safari

 Instant Coffee is often seen as enough for guests, but for coffee aficionados that is like dancing without music.
 We have come up with Coffee Lover Survival Instructions that you might find helpful.

-Great coffee is served at most Luxury Lodges, at moderate lodges it is still hit and miss though it has greatly improved in recent years.
+Great coffee is served at most Luxury Lodges, at moderate lodges it is still hit and miss though it has dramatically improved in recent years.

 Take advantage of our Coffee Lover Survival Instructions.

 Great Tea is grown in Uganda, including Green Tea, the latter is not always available at Lodges.
-Simply let us know that you prefer Green Tea and you will have it for the duration of your Safari.
+Let us know that you prefer Green Tea and you will have it for the duration of your Safari.

 Want to find out what you will eat while on a Safari in Uganda?
 Be sure to check out our Safari Food Page.